XSharifi/Development-in-architecture-and-learning-of-DNNs-using-EAs/README.md

 ```

 ## Contact
-If you have any questions, do not hesitate to contact us at zaniar.sharifi89@Gmail.com, we will be happy to assist.
+If you have any questions, do not hesitate to contact me at zaniar.sharifi89@Gmail.com, I will be happy to assist.

 ## Dev infos
 Code developed and tested by [Zaniar Sharifi]